The History of the Family of Peter Yordy - 1815-1897

-The Yordy Siblings of Central Illinois—Peter Yordy, Christian Yotty, and Jacobina (Philabena) Yordy
+Part 2 – The History of the Family of Peter Yordy (1815-1897) – The Yordy Siblings of Central Illinois—Peter Yordy, Christian Yotty and Jacobina (Philabena) Yordy

 This document explores the ancient and historic roots of the relatives and descendants of Peter Yordy (1815-1897) of central Illinois.
 The surname “Yordy” is the Americanized form of the surname “Jordi.”
 While the surname itself can be traced to Switzerland, this article will begin by citing the probable origins of the family long before the surname came into existence.
 By combining information from the historic disciplines of anthropology, archeology, paleontology and etymology with recent developments in genetics, Part 1 of this article postulates the movements of the Yordy ancestors from pre-history until the arrival of Yordy families in America.

 It is difficult to imagine that the ancestors of the peace-loving Mennonites and Amish were at one time violent warriors; or that the docile farmers whose lives are tied to an agricultural lifestyle are descendants of hunters who survived by eating what they could find or kill; or that the ancestors of those who shun makeup and ornaments were tattooed and wore many “magic” objects to fend off evil spirits; or that those who treasure their relationship with one God descended from those who worshiped many gods and feared as many evil spirits.
 Yet every scientific and social discipline indicates this to be the case.